Craft therapy nurtures children and adults, offers an opportunity for self expression, develops fine motor skills and reduces stress.

 The creative arts, my crafts, keep my hands, heart, and mind busy, and sometimes I think they're the only things that keep me sane.
 And I'm not alone.
 Far from it.
 In fact, from the time that man began recording time, the creative arts have been used as unique forms of expression, communication, and release.

 Just think of the stick figures found on the cave walls of our earliest ancestors, the decorative vases molded by ancient Chinese cultures, or the ornate tombs of the early Egyptians.
 Now, in the twenty-first century, these arts have been elevated from mere crafts to important components of healing therapies for people with illnesses, both physical and psychological.
 Patients with cancer, for instance, are encouraged to paint, to visualize their bodies fighting off malignant cells, and to pour their thoughts and emotions into journals.

 Likewise, abused children are asked to draw pictures to help therapists gain access to their feelings and fears.
-Craft therapy is used as part of the therapeutic rehabilitation of the disabled, the mentally disadvantaged, and those with substance abuse problems, and to engage the elderly.
+Craft therapy is used as part of the therapeutic rehabilitation of the disabled or special needs, the mentally disadvantaged, and those with substance abuse problems, and to engage the elderly.

 But the best news is that you don't have to be ill to benefit.
 "We're now finding that crafts are beneficial for healthy people, too," says Gail McMeekin, MSW, a career coach in Newton Centre, Massachusetts, and the author of the inspiring books The 12 Secrets of Highly Creative Women and The Power of Positive Choices.
 "Thanks to their ability to tune you into yourself and your feelings, crafts clearly have physical, psychological, and spiritual powers."
 Adds Diane Ericson, a California fabric artist, teacher, and pattern designer, "Crafts are a way of valuing yourself and giving to yourself.
 They allow you to express what's inside."